• Skip to primary navigation

 In a bowl, whisk together the flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.

-Add in the vanilla and eggs, and mix to distribute.
+Add in the vanilla and eggs.

 Add the dry ingredients to the bowl of egg mixture and mix until well combined.
-You may need to use your hands to help mix it in. the dough will be thick.
+You may need to use your hands to help mix it in.
+The dough will be thick.

-Fold in the chocolate chips.
+Add in the chocolate chips.

 Scoop the dough into 2 tablespoon sized scoops and place on a parchment lined baking sheet at least 2 or 3 inches apart.